 A PRACTICAL GUIDELINE FOR A SUCCESSFUL ROOT CAUSE FAILURE ANALYSIS

-2 benefits and 1 drawback of RCFA
+2 Benefits and 1 Drawback of RCFA

 As with many process-driven activities, there can be benefits and drawbacks to be aware of when using RCFA.
 Let’s discuss some of these further.

 Something has failed, and we need to investigate and understand why.
 RCFA uses a structured methodology and toolset to get to the true root cause of failure.
-If we understand and address the root cause, we have an improvement in quality, and crucially, we prevent recurrence of the failure.
+If we understand and address the root cause, we have an improvement in quality, and crucially, we prevent the recurrence of the failure.

-Failures in complex products or processes take time to investigate and analyse the real root cause.
+Failures in complex products or processes take time to investigate and analyze the real root cause.
 Don’t underestimate the time and resources required; a lack of dedicated resources in RCFA is often the main reason a root cause is either not found or not addressed correctly.

-Why is RCFA important to understand?
+Why Is RCFA Important to Understand?

 In using RCFA, we have a structured and logical approach utilizing well-proven tools to determine the true root cause of failure.

 When something has failed in your product or process, the likely outcome is going to be a non-conformance leading to rework or scrap.
-By investigating, understanding, and addressing the root cause of failure, we minimise the probability of non-conformance.
+By investigating, understanding, and addressing the root cause of failure, we minimize the probability of non-conformance.

 Every time we have to rework or scrap an item, and every time we have to stop the production line, we incur a cost that negatively hits our financial performance.
 Conducting RCFA correctly and diligently reduces the likelihood of a significant impact on our financial bottom line.